3 WorldClim

 articles published by PLoS, Springer Nature, Elsevier, MDPI, etc. You are

-allowed (but not required) to publish these articles (and the maps they
+allowed (but not required) to publish these articles (and the maps they contain)

-contain) under an open license such as CC-BY as is the case with PLoS
+under an open license such as CC-BY as is the case with PLoS journals and may be

-journals and may be the case with other open access articles.
+the case with other open access articles.

-You can find more about the WorldClim licensing terms here.
+Find more about the WorldClim licensing terms here.

 Each dataset is accompanied by literature detailing its creation, methodology, and potential applications.
 Always refer to the WorldClim website for proper citation guidelines and to access the most current and relevant references for your work.